andrewhuang2019/ItemTemplate/QuickStart.md

 ## Tutorial:

 Note: all of the information I used are a part of a developer account.
 Do not share your private keys/personal information!
+If any of the buttons do not work, you might need to click it a couple of times as there might be a wait on transactions on the testnet.

 1. **Get Metamask**